zqhZY/_rasa_chatbot/README.md

+# Code of this project has been deleted, because it will be used for product.
+Welcome to disscuss in Issues if you are interested.

 # rasa_chatbot
-A Chinese task oriented chatbot in  IVR(Interactive Voice Response) domain(电信ivr领域， 中文)， Implement by rasa nlu and rasa core.
+A Chinese task oriented chatbot in  IVR(Interactive Voice Response) domain， Implement by rasa nlu and rasa core.
 This is a demo with toy dataset.

 ### install dependency:
 - [follow here](https://github.com/zqhZY/rasa_chatbot/blob/master/INSTALL.md)